zowe/docs-site/docs/user-guide/systemrequirements-zosmf-lite.md

 3. Submit IZUNUSEC as a batch job on your z/OS system.
 4. Connect your user ID to IZUADMIN group.
     1. Download and customize job IZUAUTH.
-    2. Replace the ‘userid’ with your z/OSMF user ID.
+    2. Replace the 'userid' with your z/OSMF user ID.
     3. Submit the job on your z/OS system.